Select a language:

 Additionally, in an effort to respect and protect all employees, volunteers, and participants, please do not sign up or attend if you are not feeling well, exhibiting any symptoms of illness or have been in recent contact with someone who was ill.

 Reviewing the 1-through-5 Difficulty Ratings will help you evaluate your readiness to participate in this level-4 activity on the land.
-To learn more about the staging areas and activity locations, please visit our Staging Areas Playlist page.
+Please visit our FAQ page for answers to activity specific questions you may have prior to registering.

-Learn more and register here.
+Learn more and register here

 After Work Fitness Hike on Paved Hicks Haul Road